mrd0x/secblog/src/pages/download-and-execute-sliver-stager/index.md

 date: "2021-01-01"
 ---

-In this post we're going to create a C program that will download a stager and inject it in the process to establish communication with the attacker machine.<!-- end -->
+We're going to create a C program that downloads a stager and injects it in the running process to establish communication with the attacker's machine.<!-- end -->
-# Basics of Stager payloads
+# What are Stager payloads?

-Before starting we need to understand what stager payloads are.
-If you've used Metasploit Framework then you might've seen that word being thrown around but never really understood what it means.
+If you've used the Metasploit Framework then you might've seen the word stager but never really understood what it is.

 In simple terms a stager is reponsible for establishing commmunication with the attacker's machine and downloading and executing a larger payload called the Stage.
 You may ask why we don't simply download the Stage directly instead of having our stager download the stage.
-Well the reality is you won't always have the luxury of having unlimited memory space.
-If you've done challenging Buffer Overflow labs then you would've encountered limited buffer space to inject your payload.
-In cases like that you'd need a small payload to ultimately grab your large payload and do the damage.
+Well the reality is you won't always have the luxury of unlimited memory space.
+If you've done challenging Buffer Overflow labs then you would've encountered limited buffer space for your payload.
+In such cases you need a small payload to grab your large payload and do the damage.

 # Sliver C&C Framework